RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 ### infer(action=chemical_gene_regulation_graph_expansion)

-`chemical_gene_regulation_graph_expansion` predicts the regulation relationship (increase/decrease activity) between given chemicals or given genes.
-It return the top n results along with predicted graph explinations.
+`chemical_gene_regulation_graph_expansion` predicts the regulation relationship (increase/decrease activity) between chemicals and  genes.
+It returns the top n results along with predicted graph explinations.

-You have the option to limit the maximum number of result nodes to return (via `n_result_curies=<n>`)
+You can limit the maximum number of result nodes to return (via `n_result_curies=<n>`)

-This can be applied to an arbitrary nide curie though will not return sensible results for the subject nodes without category 'chemicalentity/chemicalmixture/smallmodule' or the object nodes without category 'gene/protein".'
+This function can be applied to  any arbitrary node CURIE, but it will not yield meaningful results if the query subject doesn't belong to the category 'chemicalentity/chemicalmixture/smallmodule' or the query object doesn't belong to the category 'gene/protein".'

+**Notes:

-**Note that the 'subject_curie' and 'object_curie' cannot be given in the same time, that is, if you give a curie to either one, another one should be omitted.
-However, when a query graph is used via DSL command or JSON format, the parameters 'subject_curie' and 'object_curie' can be omitted but one of 'subject_qnode_id' or 'object_qnode_id' need to be specified.**.
+* the 'subject_curie' and 'object_curie' are not allowed to be sepcified in the same time, that is, if you give a curie to either one, the other should be omitted.
+However, when a query graph (i.e., the object `query_graph`) exists, the parameters 'subject_curie' and 'object_curie' become invalid.
+Instead, use 'subject_qnode_id' or 'object_qnode_id' to specify the query gene or chemical of interest.
+* The `infer` and `expand` modules are not suggested to be used together in a query.
+If a query need to mix both `infer` and `expand` modules, they should be applied to the same query edge with the same `qedge_id` (e.g, `e00`).

+**.

 #### parameters:

 * ##### subject_curie

-    - The chemical curie, a curie with category of either 'biolink:ChemicalEntity', 'biolink:ChemicalMixture', or 'biolink:SmallMolecule'. **Note that although this parameter is said to be required, exactly one of `subject_curie` or `object_curie` is required as a parameter rather than both.**
+    - The chemical curie, a curie with category of either 'biolink:ChemicalEntity', 'biolink:ChemicalMixture', or 'biolink:SmallMolecule'.
+                **Note that it is required only when the `query_graph` is None, only either this parameter or `object_curie` is required, not both**

     - Acceptable input types: string.